Yori-Mirano/elite-dangerous-route-widget/README.md

 There is only package for Windows at the moment.
 For Mac OS and Linux distribs, you can use source from [this repo](https://github.com/Yori-Mirano/elite-dangerous-route-widget) and follow the instructions in the "Download > From source" section of this README.

-#### How to launch
-Unzip de package where you want, and execute the file `elite-dangerous-route-widget.bat`.

 ### From source